-There is a growing recognition of both the elements of emotional intelligence and the benefits of EQ.
+There is a growing recognition of both the elements and benefits of emotional intelligence.
 However, there is often a disconnect between a desire for greater EQ and the path toward developing these important skills.

 What has been needed are practical steps that a person (or group of people) can follow to develop specific EQ competencies and improve their personal success at work and elsewhere in their life.
 In an article in the Harvard Business Review “Can You Really Improve Your Emotional Intelligence?” author Tomas Chamorro-Premuzic looks at the pros and cons of EQ-building efforts emphasizes key points that are consistent with TRACOM’s own research into EQ development.

 “Who wouldn’t want a higher level of emotional intelligence?” says Chamorro-Premuzic.
 “Studies have shown that a high emotional quotient (or EQ) boosts career success, entrepreneurial potential, leadership talent, health, relationship satisfaction, humor, and happiness.
 It is also the best antidote to work stress and it matters in every job…”

 “Whereas IQ is very hard to change, EQ can increase with deliberate practice and training” says Chamorro-Premuzic.

 The author lists many key points to consider when understanding how to progress your emotional intelligence.

 The first key point is “Your level of EQ is firm, but not rigid.”
 How you behaviorally express your emotions and deal with stress is very habitual.
 Although some of it comes from our biology, it is also partly due to trial and error we learn as we grow up.
 In childhood, we observe and learn what behaviors work the best for us, and get us what we want.
 We develop habits as to how we react to situations, and these habits can be broken and also re-assembled to form new habits.